saranyas72/JavascriptCodingChallenge/README.md

 # JavascriptCodingChallenge
-This repository is to display the JS coding challenges taken in CoderByte
+This repository is to display the JS coding challenges